Boris-de/mig/docs/mig_cf.md

     AUT_3714.JPG
     AUT_3715.JPG

-If everything goes into one E<lt>sortE<gt> block, Mig can figure it out (which are files, which are directories).
+If everything goes into one &lt;sort> block, Mig can figure it out (which are files, which are directories).
 This is arguably sloppy from the point of view of a human though.
 It's easier to define multiple sort blocks in those situations; one for files, one for directories.
 Mig can detect and use multiple sort blocks.

-=head2 Security
+## Security

-See the F<apache> document if you are running Apache and would like to prevent people from browsing your F<mig.cf> and/or F<exif.inf> files.
+See the `apache` document if you are running Apache and would like to prevent people from browsing your `mig.cf` and/or `exif.inf` files.

-=cut